 Consider Span of Control in your Organization

-“Span of control,” refers to the number of subordinates controlled directly by a superior (Harrison, 2014).
+“Span of control” refers to the number of subordinates controlled directly by a superior (Harrison, 2014).
 This is something that should be considered ahead of time and something that should not be just mapped out without knowing your people.
 With a narrow span of management, people reporting to a manager is comparatively low.
 In a wide span of management, people reporting to managers are comparatively high (Agrawala, 2009).

 Administrative theorists concluded many decades ago that the most effective organizations have a narrow span of control.
 Yet some of today’s top-performing organizations have a wide span of control.
 I believe this is possible because of “experience” and money.
 First, it should be noted that a wide span of control is more beneficial from a monetary standpoint because it is less expensive as compared to a narrow span of control.
-This is because there are fewer superiors and therefore there are fewer communication problems between various levels of management (Juneja, 2014).
-This equates into reduced redundancies.
+This is because there are fewer superiors, and therefore there are fewer communication problems between various levels of management (Juneja, 2014).
+This equates to reduced redundancies.

 Choose Good People

 I would rather have ten highly competent and motivated individuals than 100 incompetent and unmotivated people any day of the week.
 Competencies are the ability to do something successfully or efficiently.
 This takes skills, knowledge, and talent.
 However, these can be relative in nature.
 This is especially true when you consider the individual person and the individual task at hand.
 It can be a substantial problem, too, though, especially if a specific competency is identified, and the organization does not know how to either fully develop it or how to utilize it fully.
 Still, being that skills can be improved, knowledge can be gained, and given talents can be developed, perhaps the selection of people should come by deciding if the person is competent, capable, and of good character.